junxit/us-congress-bills-114/metadata.md

 - 2016-11-29 — Providing for consideration for the Senate amendment to H.R.
 34 and for consideration of H.R.
 6392.
 - 2016-11-29 — The House Committee on Rules reported an original measure, H. Rept.
 114-839, by Mr. Burgess.
 - 2016-11-29 — The House Committee on Rules reported an original measure, H. Rept.
 114-839, by Mr. Burgess.
+- 2016-11-30 — Considered as privileged matter. (consideration: CR H6887-6893)
+- 2016-11-30 — DEBATE - The House proceeded with one hour of debate on H. Res.
+934.
+- 2016-11-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-11-30 — On agreeing to the resolution Agreed to by the Yeas and Nays: 230 - 180 (Roll no. 590). (text: CR H6887)
+- 2016-11-30 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 230 - 180 (Roll no. 590).(text: CR H6887)
+- 2016-11-30 — The previous question was ordered without objection. (consideration: CR H6892)